MicrosoftDocs/power-platform/power-virtual-agents/nlu-authoring.md

 AI understands what you want to do, then automatically creates a topic with different node types and conversational responses.

-See the [AI-based copilot authoring overview](nlu-gpt-overview.md) to see how this capability works and how to use it with [Boost conversations](nlu-boost-conversations.md).
+The [AI-based copilot authoring overview](nlu-gpt-overview.md) shows how this capability works.
+You can also use copilot authoring with [Generative answers](nlu-boost-conversations.md) to boost conversations.

 ## Prerequisites